 invasion.
 Here, meet with former mill workers

-and ride an old steam train through the sugarcane
+and join locomotive engineers aboard an old steam train ride through the sugarcane fields.

 Hotel Parque Central

 This morning, travel to the charming fishing village

 of Jaimanitas to visit the workshop and home

 of ceramic artist José Fuster, called the “Picasso